Roger-random/Sawppy_Rover/modifications/README.md

 ## Kevin Nickels, Trinity University
+Trinity Robotics version of Sawppy is named TRIPPY, and has the following revisions:
  * LewanSoul LX-224 brackets
  * LewanSoul LX-224 brackets with captured nuts instead of threads
  * Used M3 Screws as steering axle SetScrews instead of heat-set inserts